KaiPrince/AngelDocs/README.md

 Use this application to share knowledge and document intentions by code authors about specific pieces of code.
 Accessible and comprehensive documentation benefits visitors to the code and speeds up the onboarding process.
 It is also useful to preserve knowledge as developers come and go.
-By keeping the documentation as part of the source itself (internal documentation) as opposed to a seperate library of documents and technical diagrams (external documentation), the documentation grows along with the code.
+By keeping the documentation as part of the source itself (internal documentation) as opposed to a separate library of documents and technical diagrams (external documentation), the documentation grows along with the code.
 This keeps it relevant, useful, and available.